NEONScience/NEON-Data-Skills/_posts/workshop-events/2017-events/2017-08-29-NEON-API-Training.md

 NEON database, enabling automation and instantaneous updating of code and models.
 Come to this workshop to learn to navigate the NEON API.
 NEON scientists will demonstrate how to use the API, focusing on access via the R package `httr`, but also covering the general API structure.
-Attendees are encouraged to bring laptops and code along with the demonstration.

 #### Required Prior Knowledge